 Get your hands on Cry of the Kalahari by Mark and Delia Owens.

 It’s the true story of two young zoologists who in the early 70′s set off for Botswana to live in the Kalahari (did I tell you the Kalahari is my favorite place on Earth?)

 If you’ve ever dreamed of living in pure wilderness surrounded by amazing wildlife, you’ll get hooked on Cry of the Kalahari.

 It is one of my favorite books of all time.

 Planning your Safari

-When it comes to planning your safari, we recommend you consult Africa’s Finest.
+When it comes to planning your safari, we recommend you consult Africa’s Finest: The Most Sustainable Responsible Safari Destinations in Sub-Saharan and the Indian Ocean Islands.
 It is a guide to the most responsible and sustainable destinations and lodges in Africa.
 It is also a beautiful work of art born out of a love for nature.

 The foreword, written by WWF‘s CEO Mornè du Plessis, states, “That is the real message of Africa’s Finest, that those operations that follow sustainable and renewable tourism models and partnerships, will be the ones that secure a future for the wildlife, the extraordinary cultures and people living in or around game reserves, as well as the very land on which all this depends“.

 Good news!
 Get it before the 1st of July 2013 and get a 40% discount, so if I were you I would buy it now.